-A: The Glendale IDEA Center (Glendale Innovation Development and Entrepreneurial Assistance Center) is a space where business people, entrepreneurs, innovators and networkers can come together to share ideas, tips, and skills, learn more about starting and growing a business, form partnerships or just make connections.
+A: The Glendale IDEA Center (Glendale Innovation Development and Entrepreneurial Assistance Center) is a space at the Glendale Main Library where business people, entrepreneurs, innovators and networkers can come together to share ideas, tips, and skills, learn more about starting and growing a business, form partnerships or just make connections.
 This will also be a place where people can receive career advice and assistance.

 Q: What will the Glendale IDEA Center offer?

 A: The Glendale IDEA Center will have a dedicated computer available for business research.
 Thanks to Council District funding we will have a laptop for Skype interviews, a media room with cameras (still and video), a green screen, lights, sound equipment and a multimedia computer with Adobe Premiere Elements and Adobe Photoshop Premier for photo and video editing.
 We will have informal seating and two smaller areas that can be used for meetings.
 These areas will include whiteboard projection screens and a portable projector.

 Currently, there are three dedicated job search computers, a FlashForge Creator Pro 3D Printer available for businesses or entrepreneurs who may need a prototype or for hobbyists and cosplayers/costume designers, a BW/Color scanner, a meeting table and seating with a whiteboard/projection screen and a collection of business and career books and reference materials for use and checkout.